-Being this your case, how about to start or expand your services, by getting in touch with us to become a partner with White label SEO.
+Being this your case, how about starting or expanding your services, by getting in touch with us to become a partner with White label SEO?

 This way you provide SEO services to your customers, but without the need to hire specialized staff, invest in individual tools, or learn SEO from scratch.